lausdahl/remote_fmu/readme.md

 # Build and test in Docker

-First we need to start docker `docker run -i ubuntu:latest` we tested with 22 and 24
+First we need to start docker `docker run -it --rm  ubuntu:24.04./maestro-test.sh /bin/bash` we tested with 22 and 24

 ```
 apt update